clairechabas/turborepo-ts-react/README.md

 This is a minimal [Turborepo](https://turbo.build/repo/docs) starter set up to build a monorepo application with TypeScript.

 It's built to be the most simple base possible to start building with your tools of choice.
 Very little decisions were made to let you setup your own tools.
-As such it includes a single app which is a React app built with Vite and a single package to start building a component library.
+As such it includes a single app which is a React app built with Vite and simple packages to help kickstart your project faster.

 ## 🚀 Get started